 They were just doing their jobs.

-And that's all it is —“just a job"—or so I've been told countless times by Paul Johnson, the VP of People & Culture/Chief Diversity Officer, "If you don't like it, you can always go somewhere else,” is the advice that he would give to staff, including me.
+And that's all it is —“just a job"—or so we (i.e. me and other staff) have been told multiple times by Paul Johnson, "If you don't like it, you can always go somewhere else."
 That advice alone should show you how much he truly cares about the people who work for the Seattle Symphony.

 My work has never been "just a job" to me.